Top

 8. Beaches

-For me, it’s the perfect beach to watch the sunset from a terrace table or sitting on the passage that leads to Castillo de San Sebastián, but not really to lay down a towel.
+For me, it’s the perfect beach to watch the sunset from a terrace table or while sitting on the path leading to Castillo de San Sebastián.
+However, it’s not necessarily the place I’d choose to lay down my towel and spend the day sunbathing.

 9. Gran Teatro Falla